The history assembled

 AI decisions in security operations rarely run on a single signal.
-They run on enriched context assembled at runtime from multiple sources, some internal, some external, and some contributed over time by the users being assessed.
+They run on enriched context assembled at runtime from multiple sources: some internal, some external, and some built up over time by the very user the decision is about.
+The subject of the assessment has, in part, written the history it runs on.

 The richer the context, the more stable the decision.
 That is the appeal, and also the attack surface.